JesseLu/gce-client/README.markdown

 ------------------------------
 1. Download [gce-client](https://github.com/JesseLu/gce-client)
 2. Unzip it into a directory (e.g. /gce-client).
-3. Start Matlab (and change working directory to /gce-client)
+3. Start Matlab and run the following commands: c1 c2 c3
-4. Try the tutorial!